 Explore our 100+ Conservation Easement Sites and learn about the social and cultural significance of some of our more diverse properties.

-Why donate an easement?
+Why donate a conservation easement?

-- Preventing demolition or development
+- Prevent demolition or development

 - Stewardship by an organization with preservation knowledge and expertise

-- Condition for receiving public funding
+- Condition for receiving preservation grants or public funding

-- Potential tax benefits.*
+- Potential Colorado conservation easement tax credits*

-Easements allow the owner to sell, lease, rent or bequeath a property, knowing its historical integrity will remain intact.
+Preservation easements allow the owner to sell, lease, rent or bequeath a property, knowing its historical integrity will remain intact.

 How shared stewardship works